agiliq/building-api-django/docs/access-control.rst

         def post(self, request, *args, **kwargs):
             poll = Poll.objects.get(pk=self.kwargs["pk"])
             if not request.user == poll.created_by:
-                raise PermissionDenied("You can not create choice for this poll.") return super().post(request, *args, **kwargs)
+                raise PermissionDenied("You can not create a choice for this poll.") return super().post(request, *args, **kwargs)

 In both cases, we are checking :code:`request.user` against the expected user, and raising a :code:`PermissionDenied` error if it does not match.

 You can check this by doing a DELETE on someone elses :code:`Poll`.
-You will get an error with :code:`HTTP 403 Forbidden` and response.
+You will get an error with :code:`HTTP 403 Forbidden` and the following response:

 .. code-block:: json